koxanybak/stock-analyser/README.md

         },
         ...
     ],
+    "openToSMA5": [
-    "openToSMA5": [ // A date's open price compared to it's SMA5
+    // A date's open price compared to it's SMA5.
+Ordered by price change.

     // If there are less than 5 dates before a date in the range(start, end),
     // the SMA5 is calculated from less than 5 dates.